fideltfg/userfrosting-install-script/README.md

 > Only run the script with UF_MODE set to production on a fresh clean server to avoid this.
 Dev &harr; Test &rarr; Wipe &rarr; Deploy

 ### Logs
-Currently the logs for Nginx, MySQL and PHP are in ther default locations for the distro you used.
+The logs for Nginx, MySQL and PHP are in ther default locations for the distro you used.
 If you encounter issues, check the Nginx logs with:
 ```bash
 sudo tail -f /var/log/nginx/error.log